• Skip to primary navigation

 Design and Construction

-A guiding principle for the organisation is that residents should be involved in the design and construction of the project and create opportunities for project management and building training.
-After dealing with issues of contamination and flood risk, RUSS received planning permission in 2018 and the project at Church Grove is planned to start on site in 2019.
-The scheme will include 33 homes which range from one to four bedroom properties as well as a community hall, office and kitchen to accommodate community meetings, performances and childcare.
-They recently crowdfunded for a self-build community space which will become a sustainable construction demonstration project.
-Once built, the RUSS School of Community Led Housing will run workshops to pass on their acquired knowledge to others looking to start their own community led housing projects.
+A guiding principle for the organisation is that residents should be involved in the design and construction of the project and create opportunities for project management and construction training.
+After dealing with issues of contamination and flood risk, RUSS received planning permission in 2018, but had to get another permission when changes were needed to construction materials and approach.
+This increased the number of affordable homes on the site to 36, ranging from one to four bedroom properties as well as a community hall, office and kitchen to accommodate community meetings, performances and childcare.
+Construction started in 2021 and took just over 2 years.

 Visit their website

-Brasted Close, London CLT
+Citizens House, London CLT

 September 27, 2018